Narmandakh Namuunaa: International career

 In September 2018 Namuunaa was named to the Mongolian women's senior national team squad for its first-ever match, a 2019 EAFF E-1 Football Championship contest against the Northern Mariana Islands.
 She went on to score two goals in the eventual victory, including the team's first-ever goal and game-winner.
 The following month she was a member of the Mongolian team that competed in qualification for the 2020 Summer Olympics.

 In September 2021, Namuunaa took part in both of Mongolia's matches in 2022 AFC Women's Asian Cup qualification matches, including defeats to South Korea and Uzbekistan.
+She scored both of Mongolia's goals in a 2–2 draw with Singapore in the 2024 AFC Women's Olympic Qualifying Tournament in April 2023.

 International goals

 Scores and results list Mongolia's goal tally first.